Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 Heat vs. Knicks Betting Trends

-- The Knicks outscore opponents by 2.9 points per game (posting 116 points per game, 11th in league, and giving up 113.1 per contest, 12th in NBA) and have a +240 scoring differential.
+- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
+They put up 116.0 points per game (11th in NBA) and allow 113.1 per contest (12th in league).

-- The teams average 225.5 points per game combined, 16.5 more points than this game's total.
+- These two teams score 225.5 points per game combined, 16.5 more than this game's point total.

-- These teams allow a combined 222.9 points per game, 13.9 more points than this matchup's total.

-- Miami has covered 30 times in 82 games with a spread this season.
+- Miami has covered 30 times in 82 chances against the spread this season.

 Heat Player Props